 You can also get caught up in a volcanic eruption, even though the chances of that happening are really low.

 You should also be very careful when skiing as sudden weather shifts are very common in Iceland.

 Since Reykjavik is a big party town and nightlife begins around 1 AM, clubs still being crowded at 4 AM, a violent altercation at night is always a possibility.

 - Visas - Many countries do not need a visa to enter Iceland, just make sure that your passport is valid during the duration of your stay: no additional validity is needed.
 Since Iceland is part of the Schengen Agreement, a Schengen visa is valid.
 However, if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Icelandic króna is the official currency in Iceland.
 ATMs are widely used and available, and credit cards are accepted and used throughout the country.

 - Weather - Iceland is gorgeous to visit year-round.
-Despite its name, climate in Iceland is rather mild.
-Generally, the southern part of the country has somewhat wetter and warmer climate than the north part, and the coldest part of Iceland are the Central Highlands.
+Despite its name, the climate in Iceland is rather mild.
+Generally, the southern part of the country has a somewhat wetter and warmer climate than the north part, and the coldest part of Iceland is the Central Highlands.

 - Airports - Keflavík International Airport also known as Reykjavík–Keflavík Airport, is the largest airport in Iceland and located about 50 km southwest of Reykjavik.